Skip to content

 Ukraine

-The Kamianets-Podilskyi Castle is a famous monument in Ukraine in a town of the same name.
+The Kamianets-Podilskyi Castle is a famous monument in Ukraine, located in the town of the same name.
 The town has retained the spirit of the Middle Ages while developing itself for tourists.
 The castle is part of the National Historical and Architectural Reserve ‘Kamianets’.
 It belongs to the Seven Wonders of Ukraine, so it’s the perfect place for history enthusiasts!

 Tourists love discovering the castle and taking tons of pictures.
-While touring the old castle, you will see that it includes modern amenities like a café, and it is more beautiful when it is lit up at night.
+While touring the old castle, you will see that it includes modern amenities like a café, and it is more beautiful when lit at night.

 Independence Square